 Magamp method

-A method of controlling output on the secondary side of a power supply circuit's transformer using a saturable core.
-This method leverages the property where the core remains in an off state with high impedance before saturation, and switches to an on state with low impedance after saturation.
-Output is controlled by changing the bias to vary the duration of the on and off states.
-The magamp method is cost-effective when voltage is low and current is high.
+A method that controls the output by using a saturable core on the secondary side of the transformer in the power supply circuit.
+It utilizes the characteristic that the core has high impedance and remains in the off state before saturation, and low impedance and switches to the on state after saturation, to control the output.
+By changing the bias, the output is controlled by varying the duration of the on and off states.
+The mag amp method offers high cost-effectiveness when the voltage is low and the current is high.
 Therefore, it is commonly used in power supplies for desktop computers, servers, copiers, printers, and mobile phone base stations.

 Search from index